shchung1234/NBAchatbot/Final Project/ReadMe.md

 ﻿# NBAchatbot

 NBAchatbot is a chatbot designed to talk with the user about the NBA.
+Checkout our [paper](final_paper.pdf)!

 ## Installation